 Historically, federal loan programs administered by the Rural Utilities Service, an agency of the United States Department of Agriculture, have provided the principal source of financing for electric cooperatives.
 Loans guaranteed by the Rural Utilities Service and made by the Federal Financing Bank have been a major source of funding for us.
-However, the availability and magnitude of Rural Utilities Service-direct and guaranteed loan funds are subject to annual federal budget appropriations and thus cannot be assured.
-Currently, Rural Utilities Service-direct and guaranteed loan funds are subject to increased uncertainty because of budgetary and political pressures faced by Congress.
+However, the availability and magnitude of Rural Utilities Service loan funds are subject to annual federal budget appropriations and thus cannot be assured.
+Currently, Rural Utilities Service loan funds are subject to increased uncertainty because of budgetary and political pressures faced by Congress.
 Congress has authorized the Rural Utilities Service to charge a fee to cover the cost of loan guarantees for baseload generation, if requested by a borrower.
 The Rural Utilities Service must establish a process to implement this authorization prior to making it available to borrowers.
-The President's budget proposal for fiscal year 2016 provides for \$6 billion in loans.
-Not less than \$3 billion could be used for renewable energy, generation facilities with carbon sequestration, and peaking units affiliated with energy facilities that produce electricity from solar, wind and other intermittent sources of energy.
-Not more than \$3 billion could be made available for environmental improvements to fossil-fueled generation that would reduce air emissions, consistent with any applicable state clean power plan.
+The President's budget proposal for fiscal year 2017 provides for \$6.5 billion in loans for electric infrastructure, including renewable energy, generation facilities with carbon sequestration, peaking units affiliated with energy facilities that produce electricity from solar, wind and other intermittent sources of energy, environmental improvements to fossil-fueled generation that would reduce air emissions, consistent with any applicable state clean power plan, and grid security enhancements.
+The budget proposes to expand the program authority to support renewable and clean energy goals.
 Although Congress has historically rejected proposals to dramatically curtail or redirect the Rural Utilities Service loan program, there can be no assurance that it will continue to do so.
-Because of these factors, we cannot predict the amount or cost of Rural Utilities Service-direct and guaranteed loans that may be available to us in the future.
+Because of these factors, we cannot predict the amount or cost of Rural Utilities Service loans that may be available to us in the future.

 We have a loan contract with the Rural Utilities Service.
-Under the loan contract, we may have to obtain approval from the Rural Utilities Service or provide the Rural Utilities Service with a notice and opportunity to object before we take certain actions, including, without limitation.
+Under the loan contract, we may have to obtain approval from the Rural Utilities Service or provide the Rural Utilities Service with a notice and an opportunity to object before we take certain actions, including, without limitation,

-- significant additions to or dispositions of system assets, - significant power purchase and sale contracts, - changes to the wholesale power contracts and the formulary rate contained in the wholesale power contracts, and - changes to plant ownership and operating agreements.
+- significant additions to or dispositions of system assets. - significant power purchase and sale contracts, - changes to the wholesale power contracts and the formulary rate contained in the wholesale power contracts, and - changes to plant ownership and operating agreements.

-As of December 31, 2014, we had \$2.6 billion of outstanding loans guaranteed by the Rural Utilities Service and secured under our first mortgage indenture.
+As of December 31, 2015, we had \$2.6 billion of outstanding loans guaranteed by the Rural Utilities Service and secured under our first mortgage indenture.

 In February 2014, the Rural Utilities Service and certain other rural development agencies within the U.S. Department of Agriculture proposed combined rule changes affecting their implementation of the National Environmental Policy Act.
 The National Environmental Policy Act requires any federal agency responsible for a major federal action to evaluate the environmental impact of such action and is applicable to the Rural Utilities Service as a result of its financing activities.
-Under the Rural Utilities Service's current regulations implementing the National Environmental Policy Act, essentially all transactions governed by the loan contracts between us or one of our members and the Rural Utilities Service expressly are deemed not to constitute major federal actions.
-As proposed, the rule changes may result in the designation of certain transactions governed by the loan contracts between us or a member and the Rural Utilities Service as major federal actions and therefore may result in added compliance costs or delays in connection with such transactions.
-The Rural Utilities Service and the other rural development agencies currently are reviewing comments from numerous stakeholders, including us, with respect to the proposed rule changes.
+The proposed rule changes could have resulted in the designation of certain transactions governed by the loan contracts between us or a member and the Rural Utilities Service as major federal actions and therefore could have resulted in added compliance costs or delays in connection with such transactions.
+However, after reviewing comments from numerous stakeholders, including us, on March 2, 2016 a final rule was issued confirming the current policy that essentially all transactions governed by the loan contracts do not constitute federal actions, in that the purpose of the loan contracts and related security documents (for us, our first mortgage indenture) is to maintain security for repayment of debt issued under a previous agency action.